-The State Corporation seeks technical support from the Parent Ministry or any other Government Institution with requisite competencies in the development of the Human Resource Management Instruments.
+The State Corporation seeks technical support from the Parent Ministry or any other Government Institution with requisite skills and competencies in development of Human Resource Management Instruments.

 The Instruments shall be submitted to the Public Service Commission through the Parent Ministry.

-Step 3: Review by the Commission
+Step 3: Review of the Instruments by the Commission

-The Commission analyses the Instruments, engaging the respective State Corporation for clarification.
-The Commission then:
+The Public Service Commission shall analyse the Instruments, engage the respective State Corporations for clarification, where necessary and thereafter:

-- (i) Approves the instruments and releases them to the State Corporation for implementation, or - (ii) Defers the approval and returns the instruments to the State Corporate indicating areas of amendment.
+- (i) Approve the instruments and release them to the State Corporation for implementation, or - (ii) Defer the approval and return the instruments to the State Corporation indicating areas of amendment.